 You can also mathematically decide this.
 From this point of view, you can measure before notching.
-If your framework is smaller then depending on joint 2 by 4 notching is useful and if your structure is bigger then 2 by 2 notching provide strong support.
+If your framework is smaller then depending on the joint 2 by 4 notching is useful and if your structure is bigger then 2 by 2 notching provides strong support.

-Now here we will start how to notch wood with a router?
+Now here we will start with how to notch wood with a router?

 Require tools for notching wood

-Tools use by every craftsman to cut a notch in a wood with a router are:
+Tools used by every craftsman to cut a notch in a wood with a router are:

 - Marking knife